thombergs/cdc-workshop/README.md

 1. Run `npm run test` to verify that the Angular tests run on your machine (you need to have Google Chrome installed)
 1. Go through the steps explained in [this article](https://reflectoring.io/consumer-driven-contracts-with-angular-and-pact/) to set up a consumer test that creates a pact file
+1. If you need orientation, have a look at the [complete example](https://github.com/thombergs/code-examples/tree/master/pact/pact-angular)
 1. Run `npm run test` again to run the tests and check that a pact file has been created in the `pacts` folder

 **Results:**